Are you, are you

 If we met at midnight in the hanging tree…

 When I first read the words of The Hanging Tree song, I was immediately intrigued.
 These haunting lyrics spoke to me on a subconscious level.
 However, I never truly realized how much these words had impacted me, until I caught myself singing this song softly under my breath while researching the executions of some of my ancestors… Yes, you read right: executions.
-Sixteen of my known progenitors have met their untimely ends at the hands of an executioner.
+Seventeen of my known progenitors have met their untimely ends at the hands of an executioner.

 My 24th great-grandfather, William de Braose, was captured in 1228 by the Welsh forces of Llywelyn ap Iorwerth (my 24th great-grandfather), while fighting in the commote of Ceri, near Montgomery.
 William was ransomed for the sum of £2,000 and subsequently made an alliance with Llywelyn, arranging to marry his daughter Isabella de Braose to Llywelyn’s only legitimate son Dafydd ap Llywelyn.
 However, on a later visit to Llywelyn during Easter 1230, William de Braose was discovered in Llywelyn’s private bedchamber with Llywelyn’s wife, Joan, Lady of Wales.
 The Chronicle of Ystrad Fflur entry for the year 1230 reads: “In this year William de Breos the Younger, lord of Brycheiniog, was hanged by the Lord Llywelyn in Gwynedd, after he had been caught in Llywelyn’s chamber with the King of England’s daughter, Llywelyn’s wife.”
 For his offense, William was publicly hanged on 2 May 1230, at Crogen, near Bala.
 (An interesting side note: The Welsh word for hanged/hanging is crogi.)